And Why Chronic Injuries Can Be Worse Than Acute Injuries

 Followed by the Top 5 Acute Trauma Tennis Injuries: Top Five Acute Tennis Injuries:

 - Strains – (Torn tendons)

-One of my motivations to write this article came when I stumbled across this article from Tennis World USA, and noticed it was a mix of Acute and Chronic injuries.
+One of my motivations to write this article came when I stumbled across an article from Tennis World USA, about common tennis injuries and noticed it was a mix of Acute and Chronic injuries.

 The Top Five Chronic / Overuse Tennis Injuries

 Again, with these injuries the damage happens gradually over weeks, months or years – not suddenly.
 They sneak up on you like a thief in the night.

 Occasionally, the symptoms may appear suddenly (although the pain is more likely to ramp up gradually) but the injury process or damage itself happens slowly.